-The MWCD also makes a direct contribution to the region's economy as a substantial employer.
-The MWCD employs about 85 people year-round, and typically more than 300 to meet summer season needs.
-MWCD lakes and facilities are estimated to attract some 5.5 million visitors to the area each year.
+The MWCD employs more than 115 people year-round and typically about 200 during the summer.
+Our lakes and facilities are estimated to attract some 5.5 million visitors to the area each year.

-As resource stewards, the MWCD's natural resources staff strives to promote, maintain and enhance the health and diversity of the Conservancy District's natural resources for the public.
-The natural resources staff concentrates its efforts in the areas of agriculture, forestry, mineral, dredging/shoreline stabilization and water quality monitoring operations.
+As resource stewards, the MWCD’s natural resources staff strives to promote, maintain and enhance the health and diversity of the Conservancy District’s natural resources for the public.
+The natural resources staff concentrates its efforts in the areas of agriculture, forestry, mineral, dredging and shoreline stabilization, and water quality monitoring operations.

 Natural Resources Protection